If one thing is likely to start a passionate gear discussion, it’s hiking and backpacking footwear.

 Friends used to hiking in traditional boots have asked about my ankles.
 I believe the increased freedom and flexibility of my feet has strengthened both my feet and ankles.
 I can certainly cope with a mis-step and turned ankle without the sort of problems and pain I’d expect wearing boots.

 Which brings us to some of the other good points.
-Huaraches are very light weight – a great boon when backpacking.
+Huaraches are very lightweight – a great boon when backpacking.
 They are also totally maintainable on the trail.
 To date, the only problems I have had has been with the toe knot wearing through.
 When that happens I just tie a new one.
-If the side straps ever pull out, I know I can effect repairs to get me home by simply making new holes in the soles with my pocket knife.
+If the side straps ever pull out, I know I can affect repairs to get me home by simply making new holes in the soles with my pocket knife.

 If you are interested in barefoot hiking or backpacking, huaraches have proved to be an excellent minimalist solution for me and I highly recommend them.
 You may need to experiment a bit to get them just right, but the results will be more than worth the effort.